($1,514) Cost of Moving From California to Utah

 - Weather: Utah's temperatures are extreme, with cold temperatures in winter due to its elevation, and very hot summers statewide (with the exception of mountain areas and high mountain valleys).
 Utah is usually protected from major blasts of cold air by mountains lying north and east of the state.
 Utah, like most of the western United States, has few days of thunderstorms.
 On average there are fewer than 40 days of thunderstorm activity during the year, although these storms can be briefly intense when they do occur.

-- Mover's insurance: Interstate moving companies are required under federal law to provide basic insurance — also called “released value protection” — free of charge to all moving customers.
+- Mover's insurance: By law, interstate moving companies are required to provide basic insurance coverage, known as "released value protection," at no extra cost.
 In Utah, movers commonly offer Released Value Protection at no extra cost, providing coverage at 60 cents per pound.
 To increase protection, consider discussing Full Value Protection options with the moving company.

 Things to do in Utah